raystack/optimus/docs/installation.md

 # Installation

-Left this empty as this will change once it is open sourced.
+Left this empty as this will change once it is open-sourced.
 Please contact batching pod.